We have two options for you to practice with us online!

 You can practice with us in real time via Zoom by signing up for one of our Online Classes, or

 you can practice on your own schedule with Alia's On-Demand library!

 How Do I Join an Online Class?

 To join us for a class online via Zoom, all you have to do is sign up for the class before it starts.
-You can do so on the Schedule page on our website, or from the MBO App on your phone.
+You can do so on our Schedule page.
 Make sure to check the class name and ensure that you're signing up for the Online version of the class.
 You will receive an email with the Zoom link 30 minutes before class starts.
 Click the link to join the class, and that's all there is to it!

 How Much do Online Classes Cost?